luksfarris/deeprecsys/README.md

 For instructions on setting up, check out the [Getting Started Wiki Page](https://github.com/luksfarris/pydeeprecsys/wiki/Getting-Started).

 This project is a WIP.
+It is provided "as is" under the MIT license.